akageyama/smoke-ring/README.md

                      and run this program before you proceed to the main smoke-ring ring codes (src and slice_grapher).

-## Prerequisite

-- Fortran 2003 compiler, for the simulation.
-- gnuplot and ImageMagic (convert command), for the visualization.
-- An animated gif viewer.
-Here we use Safari.

 ## Usage

     1. cd src
     2. make  (for simulation)
-    3. cd ../slice_grapher
-    4. make (for visualization)

 ## Easy experiments

-- Change the grid size (NX,NY,NZ) in src/constants.f90
+- Change the grid size (NX,NY,NZ) in src/constants.ef
 - Change dissipation params in src/params.namelist